JavaScriptJacksn/opinionated-news-social-media/README.md

 ## Introduction

-Opinionated the *Unopinionated* is a social media/blogging application that is made for users that wish to leave any or all sorts of opinions on news stories or current events that in the mainstream are left 'unopinionated".
+Opinionated the *Unopinionated* is a social media/blogging application that is made for users that wish to leave any or all sorts of opinions on news stories or current events that, in the mainstream, are left 'unopinionated".

 The project itself extends the Code Institute base Codestar blog with full credit given to the features and inspiration taken from the blog app.
-From a solid foundation of a data models of posts and comments with like functionality, Opinionate extends this further with a poll feature and the added ability for users to create, edit, draft and publish their own posts and polls through forms that are viewable from a new 'My posts' page.
+From a solid foundation of data models of posts and comments with like functionality, Opinionate extends this further with a poll feature and the added ability for users to create, edit, draft and publish their own posts and polls through forms that are viewable from a new 'My posts' page.

 On the creation of a post, users are prompted to choose whether or not they wish to add a 4-option voting poll attached to their post.
 Any authenticated user may create and vote on polls.
-With any changes made to the poll wiping the current votes to ensure no manipulation of gathered information.
+With any changes made to the poll the current votes are wiped to ensure no manipulation of gathered information.

 On the original base project, comments were left to be authenticated by an admin and this has been left as a feature whilst posts and polls can be published without authorisation.
 This is by design as with most social media/blogging applications this is the standard.
-However often comments are the main source of unwanted activity and usually require a karma/experience level to create, therefore on this site they still require authorisation from an admin as such a system is not implemented.
+However often comments are the main source of unwanted activity and usually require a karma/experience level to create, but on this site they still require authorisation from an admin as such a system is not implemented.

 The site features full CRUD functionality for both users and admins, a feature newly added.
 Users can edit their posts and their respective polls (if applicable) by clicking the 'Edit' button on the desired posts on the 'My Posts' page.

 ## Features and Instructions for use

-On first entry to the site, users are presented with the 'feed' main page to view all posts
+On first entry to the site, users are presented with the 'feed' main page to view all posts.

 <img src="static/media/Feed-1.jpg" alt="feed" width="700"/>

-By clicking on a post, users can view the whole post information, including any comments or poll that relates to the post
+By clicking on a post, users can view the whole post information, including any comments or poll that relates to the post.

 <img src="static/media/post-detail.jpg" alt="post-detail" width="700"/>